demyxco/Instagram/README.md

 Upload and unzip to mod folder.

-Also use composer to install the pgrimaud/instagram-user-feed.
-On site root folder, run the command:
+Also the pgrimaud/instagram-user-feed library is required.
+Use composer to install it: on site root folder, run the command:

 ```php
 composer require pgrimaud/instagram-user-feed